Fontbane/pokeruby493/README.md

 I don't know when or if I'll ever be able to complete it, so keep that in mind.

-It goes without saying: This is **NOT** usable at the moment.

 ### Progress
-392/493 - 386 + Turtwig, Grotle, Torterra, Chimchar, Monferno, Infernape.
+395/493 - 386 + Turtwig, Grotle, Torterra, Chimchar, Monferno, Infernape, Piplup, Prinplup and Empoleon.

 ### Modified Files